telerik/ajax-docs/controls/grid/security.md

 ![](images/grid-security-display-html.png)

-In order to prevent displaying HTML code or executing scripts, the built-in columns expose a property called **HtmlEncode** (`default true`) that you can use to Enable/Disable encoding.
+In order to prevent displaying HTML code or executing scripts, the built-in columns expose a property called **HtmlEncode** (`default false`) that you can use to Enable/Disable encoding.
 By setting its value to **True** all HTML tags will be encoded to HTML entities.

 >caption Example Column definition